-My wife, Heather, and I live on the west side of Portland with our daughter Kate and son Nate.
+My wife, Heather, and I live on the west side of Portland with our daughter Kate and son Nate and “adopted daughter” Ola.

-We occasionally head for the wilderness in northeast Washington, near the Canadian border, where we have a cabin, kayak, and I escape to write.
+We occasionally head for the north coast of Oregon where we have a beach house and I escape to write.

 Swimming, biking, teaching abroad, and reading fill up much of the other space.